Thrill12/12D-Co1/README.md

 ## Tutorial on uploading changes:

+- Open https://vscode.dev/, and click **Open Remote Repository**.
+Popup will show up asking you to sign in with GitHub, then if you have been added to the repo, you should have access.
+If not, ask Andrei to invite you.

 - Change your thing.
 This can be adding new files, changing a little bit of text, etc.

 - If in class, shout out if you are going to change anything as if someone else is on the same file, there might be some trickiness trying to fix the merge issues.
 If any big explosions happen due to this, call either Andrei, Jared, Miss, or Charlie.